rougin/dexterity/README.md

 Using the `Depot` class improves development productivity as it reduces writing of code relating to CRUD operations.
 As it is also designed to be extensible, it can be used freely without the required methods.

+> [!NOTE]
+> In other PHP frameworks and other guides, `Depot` is also known as `Repository` from the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).

-## Methods of `Depot`
+## `Depot` methods

 If a `Depot` class is used, the following methods should be defined depending on its usage:

 ### `create`

-A method that will be used for creating an item based on the provided payload:
+The `create` method will be used for creating an item based on the provided payload:

 ``` php
 // index.php